Cryxtalix/Introduction-to-RTOS/notes.md

 A queue is a FIFO data structure provided by FreeRTOS to pass data between tasks.
 As long as we interact with the queue with built-in kernel functions, these operations are guaranteed to be atomic.
 Another task cannot interupt the writing process.

-Interupt service routines do not depend on the tick timer and will not respect the atomic nature of the processes, so we need to use special ISR queue functions.
+Interupt service routines do not depend on the tick timer and will not respect the atomic nature of the processes, so we need to use special FromISR functions.

 Unless explictly made to store a pointer, queues are copy-by-reference, and will store an full copy of the data.
 We need to ensure any pointers point to memory that is still in-scope when we read from it.